We are deeply saddened to have learned of the tragic loss of a member of the Ferris

 is ever-changing, and we encourage checking our website often for updates and resources.

 - Short-term teletherapy services are available to currently enrolled students who reside

 in Michigan.
 To schedule an appointment, call (231) 591-5968 or send an email to [email protected]

-are not currenlty residing in Michigan can find providers throughout the United States
+- Students who are not currenlty residing in Michigan can find providers throughout